 Chaired by Relief International

-This track will explore how gender relations - the relation of power between men and women - are a critical factor in women's economic empowerment and influence resilience strategies at the household and community levels.
+This track explored how gender relations - the relation of power between men and women - are a critical factor in women's economic empowerment and influence resilience strategies at the household and community levels.
 The committee is interested in exploring gender approaches around: increasing investment in the face of risk; strategies for risk reduction; facilitating risk preparedness; and responding positively and proactively when a shock hits.

 Changing Social Norms to Engage Young Women in the Technology Sector